-- Our results of operations and financial position; - Our stage of development and business strategy and the material risks related to our business and industry; - The lack of liquidity of our equity; - The valuation of publicly traded peer companies; and - The likelihood of achieving a liquidity event for the holders of our ownership shares and equity awards, given prevailing market conditions
+- Our results of operations and financial position; - Our stage of development and business strategy and the material risks related to our business and industry: - The lack of liquidity of our equity; - .
+The valuation of publicly traded peer companies; and - The likelihood of achieving a liquidity event for the holders of our ownership shares and equity awards, given prevailing market conditions

-Emerging Growth Company Accounting Election

-Section 102(b)(1) of the JOBS Act exempts emerging growth companies ("EGC's") from being required to comply with new or revised financial accounting standards until private companies are required to comply with the new or revised financial accounting standards.
+Emerging Growth Company Accounting Election Section 102(b)(1) of the JOBS Act exempts emerging growth companies ("EGC's") from being required to comply with new or revised financial accounting standards until private companies are required to comply with the new or revised financial accounting standards.
 The JOBS Act provides that a company can elect not to take advantage of the extended transition period and comply with the requirements that apply to non-EGC's, and any such election to not take advantage of the extended transition period is irrevocable.
 Following the consummation of the Business Combination, we expect to be an EGC at least through the end of 2023 and will have the benefit of the extended transition period.
+We intend to take advantage of the benefits of this extended transition period.